-The Scope of Work described below is intended to provide offerors with a general understanding of the HI-EMA's expectation s for the project.
+The Scope of Work described below is intended to provide offerors with a general understanding of the HI-EMA's expectations for the project.
 Offerors are encouraged to suggest alternative approaches to this scope based on their professional experience.
-HI-EMA seeks a qualified Contractor to do the following but not limited to plan, administer, conduct, analyze, and provide a vulnerabilities assessment and study for residences in the State of Hawai'i.
+HI-EMA seeks a qualified Contractor to do the following but not limited to plan, administer, conduct, analyze, and provide a Regional Catastrophic Logistics and Supply Chain Management Plan.

-Each proposal shall include information clearly indicating that the following required tasks shall be performed and completed by the Contractor:
+Each proposal shall include information clearly indicating that the following required tasks shall be performed and completed by the contractor: